section-engineering-education/engineering-education/articles/tensorflow-vs-pytorch/index.md

 PyTorch does not have a native in-build visualizing tool like TensorFlow does.
 A researcher has to import external visualization libraries such as [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) to be able to achieve the same objective.

-They both achieve the same visualization objective, but TensorBoard offers researchers a bigger advantage.
+They both achieve the same visualization objective, but TensorBoard offers researchers a more significant advantage.
 It has more features and a good number of visualization tools that transform graphs into beautiful-looking visualizations.

 ### Community

 As I mentioned earlier, TensorFlow has been around for a longer time compared to PyTorch.
-Due to this factor, and partly because Google's technology giants develop it, TensorFlow has a much wider community around its ecosystem.
+Due to this factor, and partly because Google's technology giants develop it, TensorFlow has a much more expansive community around its ecosystem.
 This community helps make the learning of the framework easier.

-Since it's still relatively new, PyTorch has a smaller community based around its ecosystem.
-This makes it a little bit harder, especially for beginners, to learn the framework.
+Recently, the number of developers using PyTorch among the research community has grown.
+The community around TensorFlow is still broader, but PyTorch is catching up fast.
+Especially with companies like Tesla and Facebook adopting it as their default framework of choice.

 ### Distributed Computing